 - Psoriatic arthritis is a rare form of arthritis or joint inflammation that affects both skin and joints.
 It can occur in people who have the skin disease psoriasis.

 - It is most common in adults ages 30 to 50.
-But it can begin in childhood.
+But it can start in childhood.

 - This condition causes inflamed, swollen, and painful joints.
 It also causes eye pain and fatigue.